-All five of the original squares William Penn designed for his “greene country towne” are open for picnicking, although each has a very different vibe.
+All five of the original squares William Penn designed for his “greene country towne” are open for spreading your blanket, although each has a very different vibe.

-Sport your best lawn-casual if you take your lunch to this oasis in the middle of Philly’s shopping district — it’s scenester central, even in mid-summer.
-Bonus for being on display: There’s a ton of easy take-out nearby, like sandwiches from Metropolitan Cafe, tacos from Revolution Taco or spam musubi from Poi Dog.
+Sport your best lawn-casual if you take your lunch here — it’s scenester central.
+Bonus for being on display: There’s a ton of easy take-out nearby.

-Much more tranquil than its crosstown sister, with a lot of shade from giant leafy trees.
-Definitely bring a blanket, because the lush lawns are a favorite place for neighborhood dogs to do their thing.
-For grab-and-go eats, score a bagel sando from Knead, crisp salad from Talula’s Daily or burrito from El Fuego.
+More tranquil , with a lot of shade from giant leafy trees.
+Bring a blanket, because the lawns are a favorite place for neighborhood dogs to do their thing.
+Surrounded by cafes, it’s an easy grab-and-go spot.

-There’s a built-in snack shop and mini golf course here, which makes it worth navigating across the somewhat treacherous stretch of Race Street that separates this park from the grid.
-NB: You can access the park during the day for free even during the Chinese Lantern Fest — it’s a nighttime only event.
+There’s a built-in snack shop, a carousel, a fountain, and a mini golf course here, which makes it worth navigating across the highway on-ramp that separates this park from the grid.

-Thanks to all the construction on the Vine Street Expressway bridges, the view here isn’t as scenic as usual this summer, but there still one thing no other big square has — a fountain.
+There aren’t many places to spread out here, but there is an impressive fountain.
 Officially you’re not supposed to go in, but everyone does, and you can at least dip your toes as you snack on your lunch.

-Penn’s Centre Square is now mostly taken up by City Hall, but the east apron is now a perfect picnic plaza.
+Penn’s Centre Square is now mostly taken up by City Hall, but the east apron is now a perfect area.
 Choose a wide stone bench or umbrella-covered table for your bring-along feast, and watch the kids playing in the fountains as you eat (just don’t drink the water).